mfransham/mfransham.github.io-website-source/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher at the International Inequalities Institute (III) of the London School of Economics & Political Science.
-At the III I am a postdoctoral researcher on two projects: a mixed-methods study of polarisation and inequality in four English towns; and a research theme on ‘Cities, Jobs and the Knowledge Economy’, exploring what the latest phase of technological change means for spatial economic inequality in the UK.
+I am Departmental Lecturer in Quantitative Methods at the Department of Social Policy & Intervention, University of Oxford.
+I am interested in spatial economic inequality, its measurement, causes and consequences; the social and economic policies that aim to address these inequalities; and the spatial impact of public policy that is 'place blind' but nonetheless has uneven geographic effects.
+I have interests in population geography and the methods used in the production of official demographic statistics.

-I completed my DPhil in November 2018 at Oxford’s School of Geography and the Environment with a thesis titled ‘Understanding neighbourhood income poverty dynamics in England’.
-My doctoral research examines the dynamics of income poverty – how the risk of poverty changes over time within households and within places - at neighbourhood level in England.
+I am also a Junior Research Fellow at [Wolfson College, Oxford](https://www.wolfson.ox.ac.uk/), and a Visiting Fellow at the [International Inequalities Institute (III)](https://www.lse.ac.uk/International-Inequalities) of the London School of Economics & Political Science.

 ### Interests
 - The geography of economic and health inequalities in the UK
 - Social policy, especially income support, housing, labour market policy and local government
 - Demography including official population statistics methodologies
-- Quantitative methods, R statistics and computational social science
+- Quantitative methods, statistical analysis in R and computational social science